-Through the service, your child can read textbooks and children’s classics.
-She can also read current bestsellers and magazines.
-If your child is a member of Bookshare, she can access as many books as she wants to read.
-She can use Bookshare on a computer or Chromebook, or on a smartphone or digital tablet using
+Through the service, kids can read textbooks and children’s classics.
+They can also read current bestsellers and magazines.
+Kids who are members of Bookshare can access as many books as they want.
+They can use Bookshare on a computer or Chromebook, or on a smartphone or digital tablet using

-To join Bookshare, you need to show that your child has a disability that prevents her from reading traditional print books.
+To join Bookshare, you need to show that your child has a disability that prevents reading traditional print books.
 Students with learning differences like

 Bookshare is free for all qualifying U.S. students.
 That includes students in college and adult education programs.
 (For everyone else, it costs $50 per year, plus a one-time $25 setup fee.)
 Bookshare is funded by the U.S. Department of Education and is a program of Understood founding partner

 Schools and libraries may also provide free digital text-to-speech books to students.
-Some schools may even give your child a Bookshare membership if they have a
+Some schools may even give kids a Bookshare membership if they have a

 There are dozens of websites that provide free audiobooks and digital books.
 These sites don’t require that you “prove” your child has a reading issue, but the selection is usually limited to older classic books.
 Here are a few helpful sites.

-- Storynory offers free audiobooks for young children.
+Storynory offers free audiobooks for young children.
 Titles include fairy tales like Little Red Riding Hood and classics like Alice in Wonderland.
 Each audiobook includes the digital text of the book.

 LibriVox, provide a similar service.)
-Lit2Go offers downloadable PDFs of books so your child can read along as she listens to classics like The Call of the Wild.
+Lit2Go offers downloadable PDFs of books so your child can read along while listening to classics like The Call of the Wild.
 The site also categorizes books by reading level.